Asifbinsyed/MLOPS-Project-US-Visa-Approval-prediction/README.md

 # MLOPS-Project-US-Visa-Approval-prediction
-End to End Deployed MLOPS project to predict the US VISA approval
+End to End Deployed MLOPS project to predict the US VISA approval.